Sun-Dried Tomato, Goat Cheese, and Basil Tart with Rough Puff Pastry

 Best Wine To Use

-For this recipe, we highly recommend using a cheap Pinot Grigio or Sauvignon Blanc.
+For this recipe, we highly recommend using a Pinot Grigio or Sauvignon Blanc.
 When reading the label, look for wines that are described as, “lemon-y” or “bright and zesty”.

 How To Store